-If you own other domains, you can add them to your G Suite or Cloud Identity account.
-You can also add a subdomain, for example, partners.kitbeat.com.
+If you own another domain, you can add it to your G Suite or Cloud Identity account.

-Option 1: Give existing users an email address at the domain
+Option 1: Give users an email address at the domain

 Add the domain as a domain alias.

 |✓||Each user gets an email address at both your primary domain and domain alias|

 |✓||Each mailing group (such as @info or @support) also gets an email address at the domain alias|

 |✓||Everyone can send and receive email from either address|

 |✓||All messages arrive in the user’s primary inbox|